solliancenet/microsoft-mysql-developer-guide/14_ZeroToHero/14_00_ZeroToHero.md

 # 14 / Zero to Hero

-As we approach the end to this developer guide, it should now be possible to assess where in the application and database evolution the target environment may be and using that waypoint, determine what steps are needed to take the application architecture to the next level in the evolutionary progression.
+We have reached the end of the guide.
+You have the content and tutorials to assess your application and database evolution the target needs.
+Take a moment to determine the required steps to move your application architecture to the next evolutionary level.
+Architecture modernization and operational monitoring are an iterative processes and we hope you refer to this guide often.

 ## Determining the evolutionary waypoint